 A Church's bells bring value to its ministry because they speak to all.
 They are part of our national soundscape.
-At of times commemoration. celebration or threat, and when calling to service, their unique music has brought people together through shared experience across generations.
-This reflected inclusivity is in the organisation of church bell ringers, their openness, volunteer culture, willingness to help others and in the large amounts of time they give to support the church and their community.
+At times celebration commemoration. threat, and when calling to service, unique music has their brought people together through shared experience across generations.
+This reflected inclusivity is organisation of church bell ringers, their openness, volunteer culture, willingness to help others and in the large amounts of time they give to support the church and their community.

-With declining church numbers, the future of church bell ringing as a living tradition depends more than ever on welcoming new recruits from nonchurch backgrounds, particularly young people.
+With declining church numbers, the future of church bell ringing as a living tradition depends more than ever on welcoming new recruits from non-church backgrounds, particularly young people.